umass-byrneb/CS326-Group-36/README.md

 npm run dev
 --API(Express +SQLite) http://localhost:3000
 --Front End http://localhost:5000
---Register & log in, add/list items, use storage, etc.
+--Register & log in, add/list items, use storage, ENJOY!

 ## Project Description
 **Problem:** Every year students buy new furniture every year to offset costs of storage and leading to tons of waste at the end of every semester.\